Latent Dirichlet Allocation (LDA) and Google

 For example the word robot can refer to a program (robot of search engine) or a machine (humanoid robot).
 The analysis of words near that word on a page can tell if the page or paragraph is about software or machines.

 Search engines define a context from a query and the habits of the user, the pages previously visited.
-They still have to find pages containing the keywords of the query, but in the context of the user and for this purpose apply LDA to pages in the index.
+They still have to find pages containing the keywords of the query, but in the context of the user and for this purpose LDA is applied to pages in the index.

 The algorithm is a Bayesian model, it aims to determine the probability of a hypothesis.
 Since this it is to associate a keyword or a group to a topic, the assumption is the topic, and there is several in competition.